MDecker-MobileComputing/HandzaehlerFuerWearOS/README.md

 <br>

-See [this repository](https://github.com/MDecker-MobileComputing/Android_Handzaehler) for an tally counter app for "ordinary" Android devices (i.e. smartphones & tablets rather than smartwatches).
+See [this repository](https://github.com/MDecker-MobileComputing/Android_Handzaehler) for a tally counter app for "ordinary" Android devices (i.e. smartphones & tablets instead of smartwatches).

 <br>